loveencounterflow/bricabrac-sfmodules/README.md

   string(s) into a stream of characters.
 * Currently JetStream currently only uses synchronous transforms.
 * Actually more of a bucket chain than a garden hose for what it's worth.
 * Can 'configure' transforms to receive only some, not all data items; can re-use the same transform in multiple configurations in a single pipeline.
+* Default is for a transform to receive all data items but no cues.
+* Whatever the last transform in the pipeline `yield`s becomes part of the pipeline's output, except that it will be implicitly filtered by a conceptual 'outlet' transform.
+The default for the outlet is the same as that for any transform (i.e. all data items, no cues); this can be changed bei configuring the pipeline:
+  * at instantiation time: `jet = new Jetstream { outlet: 'data,#stop', }`
+  * dynamically: `jet.configure { outlet: 'data,#stop', }`

 * **`Jetstream::push: ( P..., t ) ->`**—add a transform `t` to the pipeline. `t` can be a generator function